capalh/vagrant/README.md

 end
 ```

-5. Optimize the code - we can use while() to code multiple hosts
+5. Optimize the code - use each method to lookup defined hosts in host_list[]

 ```
 # Define a host_list that defines each hosts parameters.